Antique Etschtal Cycle Path (Etschradweg)

 .
 This area boasts charming landscapes and numerous places to stop for a bite to eat or a drink.
 In the footsteps of the South Tyrolean Apple, you can cycle with the entire family from village to village.

 These cycle paths lead you through apple orchards to lakes and wineries.
 Enjoy the mix of culture, nature and indulgence from March to October.
 Not tired yet?

-Some particularly sporty tours take place at the heart of the Lagundo/Algund apple groves near Merano.
+Some particularly sporty tours take place at the heart of the Algund/Lagundo apple groves near Meran.
 If you can't get enough of great scenic views, the panorama tour on the Sonnenberg mountain range

 in the Mittelvinschgau region is truly a must.
-It starts above the marble quarry in Lasa/Laas, then extends gently through the apple orchards, slightly uphill to the churchyards where wonderful views of the apple orchards and the Ortler mountain group can be enjoyed.
-It continues towards Sluderno/Schluderns and Churburg castle, famous far beyond the provincial borders.
-Here the cycle route joins the perfectly laid out Vinschgau Cycle Path and leads along the Etsch, the largest river in South Tyrol, and then back to Lasa.
+It starts above the marble quarry in Laas/Lasa, then extends gently through the apple orchards, slightly uphill to the churchyards where wonderful views of the apple orchards and the Ortler mountain group can be enjoyed.
+It continues towards Schluderns/Sluderno and Churburg castle, famous far beyond the provincial borders.
+Here the cycle route joins the perfectly laid out Vinschgau Cycle Path and leads along the Etsch, the largest river in South Tyrol, and then back to Laas.